ansible/ansible/docsite/latest/rst/playbooks_variables.rst

 .. note::
-   It's also possible to keep per-host and per-group variables in very similar files, this is covered in :ref:`intro_patterns`.
+   It's also possible to keep per-host and per-group variables in very similar files, this is covered in :doc:`intro_patterns`.

 .. _passing_variables_on_the_command_line: